 Complaints must normally be lodged within the set time limits outlined in the relevant complaints policy.
 This ensures that the people involved still remember the case, and the facts can be established.

-If you would like to request that the University of East London undertake a review, following the exhaustion of the Centre for Alternative Technology complaints policy, please email the Complaints and Appeals Office at complaints@uel.ac.uk
+If you would like to request that the University of East London undertake a review, following the exhaustion of the Enter Partner Name Here complaints policy, please email the Complaints and Appeals Office at complaints@uel.ac.uk